 I made Chai Concentrate labels for you for easy labeling!!
 Download them and print them on Avery Round Labels (22856).

 If cinnamon is your most prominent flavor, reduce that amount of cinnamon the next time you make it or add more cardamom, black pepper, and ginger.
 They should be your three most prominent spices.
-If the concentrate is too bitter, the black tea has been steeped for too long.

 How to use Tea Concentrate